Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 Other options:

 - Etsy.
 We actually had one friend purchase a dress off of Etsy and sent in her measurements to get a custom fit.
-It was about $300+ for her to do this.
+It was about $300+ for her to do this at the time.
+Here is a costume for men as well.
+You may need to purchase the shoes and white tights to go with it for men.

 - Rent at home.
 You can also rent at home, depending on your rental agreement.
 We met a woman from Houston who rented a gown there and packed it with her.